K-Finger/LeagueStats/README.md

 LeagueStats was built using **React** on the frontend and **Flask** on the backend.

 ## Optimizations
-One of the major optimizations in this project was **reducing API request time**.
-Initially, match data was fetched **sequentially**, causing delays when retrieving multiple games.
-These improvements made LeagueStats significantly **faster and more scalable**
+The biggest improvement was reducing API request time.
+Initially, match data was fetched sequentially, leading to unnecessary delays when retrieving multiple games.
+To solve this, I implemented **aiohttp** to allow multiple API requests to be processed in **parallel**.

 ✅ **Parallelized Riot API requests** → Fetch match history and all match data simultaneously.